Orange Blossom Simple Syrup

 Instructions

-- In a small heavy saucepan, combine sugar, water and lemon juice and bring to a boil over medium high heat.
+- In a small heavy saucepan, combine sugar, water and bring to a boil over medium high heat.
 Reduce heat to low and simmer for 5 minutes.

-- Pour the syrup into a heatproof container and refrigerate to cool completely.
+- Pour the syrup into a heatproof container.

 Thanks for that tip!
 I have to try it next time I prepare my dessert.
 Now I know that I poor hot syrup over cooled cake or cold syrup over hot cake!!